 Rogue Matilda Sweetheart sneakers, £179 (roguematilda.com)

 Finally, pick something that’s well-made and good quality, as nothing looks worse than grubby trainers (unless you’re running cross-country in them, of course).
-I prefer leather if I can find it, and luckily there are loads of new brands popping up who make subtle, non-branded leather sneakers ideal for those of you who’d rather not wear a sports brand but still want hit of those springy soles.
+I prefer leather or good faux leather if I can find it (rather than canvas), and luckily there are loads of new brands popping up who make subtle, non-branded leather sneakers ideal for those of you who’d rather not wear a sports brand but still want hit of those springy soles.
 My particular favourites are Seven Feet Apart (unrivalled for comfort) and Grenson, which now has a huge selection of trainers, as well as a fantastic cleaning tonic which works wonders to buff them back to their former glory when they’re looking a bit battered.

 So, now you know where to start, here are some of the best available right now.